 Why Are Eggs Considered Dairy by Some People?

-So, why do people consider eggs as dairy in the first place?
-It may be because of their similar health benefits, the fact that they’re always grouped together as animal products, and how they’re both often used to make baked goods and other similar dishes.
+So, why do people keep asking the question: are eggs dairy?
+Why do they consider eggs as dairy in the first place?
+It may be because of their similar health benefits, the fact that they are always grouped together as animal products, and how they are both often used to make baked goods and other similar dishes.

 Firstly, both dairy and eggs are rich in protein and are considered real foods.
 This makes them a popular food choice for high-protein diets.
 Furthermore, they also fall under the same category as “animal-produced goods”, especially when you’re buying from your local farmer’s market.